visits when the storms blow hard

 Diet

 Carnivorous.
 Feeds almost exclusively on krill, plus small fish and squid.
-Hunts in Southern Ocean, diving to depths of up to 175 metres for up to six minutes.
+Hunts in the Southern Ocean, diving to depths of up to 175 metres for up to six minutes.
 Highly efficient predator in freezing waters.

 Habitat